-Our founder, Matt Turner would say that the team and each employee’s personal development here at Clownfish is the most important part to the business.
-And it is this belief that has driven him to be a mentor under Eikon to an individual based in Surrey.
+Our founder, Matt Turner, knows that the Clownfish team - and each employee’s personal development - is the most important part of our business.
+It’s this belief that has driven him to become a mentor, under Eikon’s guidance, to a young person in Surrey.

-Eikon, as they do with all their volunteer mentors, have trained him up in knowledge of mental health and have taught him counselling techniques to best help.
-He meets with his mentee on a weekly basis and is dedicated to be someone who makes a difference in their life.
+As with every Eikon volunteer, Matt has received training on how to support a young person with mental health challenges; and Eikon has taught him some counselling techniques that he can use to help.
+He meets with his mentee every week and is committed to becoming someone who makes a difference in their life.

 “Being able to listen, advise, encourage and support is a massive privilege.
-It’s a challenge but humbling and I am encouraging my team to also take it up.” - Matt
+It’s a challenge, but it’s humbling.
+I am encouraging my team to become Eikon mentors too.” - Matt

 The London Marathon 2019!

-On 28th April 2019, Matt, our MD and Jonny from our sales team will both complete the full 26.2 miles of the Virgin Money London Marathon.
+On 28th April 2019, Matt and Jonny, from our sales team, both completed the full 26.2 miles of the Virgin Money London Marathon!

-Training is well underway, however these two are by no means athletes.
-The last year has been a big step out of comfort zones and a giant leap into the brutal realities of blisters, grueling muscle treatments and many a thought of giving up.
+Their training went well, however these two are by no means athletes.
+The last year was a big step out of comfort zones and a giant leap into the brutal realities of blisters, gruelling muscle treatments and many a thought of giving up.

-“We have both been brought up in loving, supportive and Christian families.
-It’s these attributes (and more) that have shaped us into happy, content and secure people that we’re both privileged to be.
-But we understand, more than ever – not everybody has the start we enjoyed.
-Eikon is an awesome team, aimed at proactively helping less fortunate young people in London and Surrey with harder starts than ours.
-As well as being involved directly with the charity, we want to raise as much awareness as possible for them… hence this horrendous challenge.” - Matt and Jonny
+“We were both brought up in loving, supportive, Christian families.
+It’s these attributes (and more) that have shaped us into the happy, content and secure people that we’re privileged to be.
+But we understand, more than ever, that not everybody has the start we enjoyed.
+Eikon is an awesome team that proactively helps less fortunate young people in our local communities.
+As well as being involved directly with the charity, we want to raise as much awareness as possible for them… hence this horrendous challenge!” - Matt and Jonny

-They are of course, running the marathon to raise awareness for Eikon, however they are also out to raise funds for them.
-Their work is incredibly important and relies on donations, so if you can, please do donate.
-You can do this here.
+They, of course, ran the marathon to raise awareness for Eikon - however they are also raising funds for them.
+Eikon’s work is incredibly important and relies on donations, so if you can, please do donate.